 And while most of my time was spent in the Sanctuary drinking Nojiotos and basking in the sun, my absolute favorite part of the cruise was the port excursions I participated in.

-Prior to this cruise, my perception of port excursions were that they were for the non-explorers, the people who didn’t want to go out of their comfort zones and immerse themselves in the “true” culture of where they were visiting.
+Prior to this cruise, my perception of port excursions was that they were for the non-explorers, the people who didn’t want to go out of their comfort zones and immerse themselves in the “true” culture of where they were visiting.
 I was proven wrong.

 Cruise port excursions are a must, and here is why: You get to experience more.
 While you have a day at each port, it really isn’t enough time.
-Sure you can grab lunch, buy a few souvenirs and sight see a little, but then you’re back on the boat.
-Sight seeing, if that’s what you want to call it, is often spent asking where to go, looking up Yelp reviews or navigating your way through a city you most likely haven’t been before, perhaps passing up landmarks or hidden treasures without even knowing it.
+Sure you can grab lunch, buy a few souvenirs and sightsee a little, but then you’re back on the boat.
+Sightseeing, if that’s what you want to call it, is often spent asking where to go, looking up Yelp reviews or navigating your way through a city you most likely haven’t been before, perhaps passing up landmarks or hidden treasures without even knowing it.

-Excursions give you an up close and personal guided tour of the port, surrounding area or specific landmarks.
+Excursions give you an up-close and personal guided tour of the port, surrounding area or specific landmarks.
 You get the inside scoop from your guides, and you can pick and choose what you want.
 You can seek as much or as little adventure as you wish.